RamaLingeswaraRao950/BioBuilder/README.md

 - 📋 **One-Click Copy** – Copy generated bio text to your clipboard.
 - ⚡ **Interactive Buttons** – Hover, press, and release animations for a polished feel.

-### 🛠 Installation & Setup :--
-- Clone the repository
-- Run the application

 ### 📋 Usage :--
 - Enter your details in the provided form fields.
 - Click 📝 Generate to create your bio.